 PasswordComplexity- Controls the validation rules for password complexity and is expressed using regular expressions.
-The complexity applies to all passwords (including the host admin one) by default but each tenant can customize their user login password complexity in the Security tab of the Settings page.
+The complexity applies to all passwords (including the host admin one) by default but each tenant can customize their user login password complexity on the Security tab in the Settings page.
 By default, passwords must contain at least 8 characters and at least one letter and a digit.

 NuGet.Packages.Path- The NuGet path to the packages folder.
 By default, this is

 ~/NuGetPackages.
 This can be a virtual or physical path.

 NuGet.Packages.ApiKey- The license key of your NuGet account.
 If the activities and packages are stored in the same NuGet feed, the value of this parameter has to be identical to the

 NuGet.Activities.ApiKeyone.
 The default value is used in the initial seeding of the database.
 Please note that arbitrary strings are also accepted.

 NuGet.Activities.Path- The NuGet path to the activities folder.
 By default, this is